Vineyard-Technologies/Overlord/SUPPORT.md

 1. **Check Prerequisites**:
    - Daz Studio 4 installed and functional
    - Iray Server installed and running
-   - Python 3.8+ with all dependencies
+   - Node.js 18+ with all dependencies

 2. **Verify Installation**:
-   - Run Overlord with `--help` flag
+   - Run Overlord with `npm start`
    - Check all required files are present
    - Test basic functionality